TESTgroup-BNL/LeafGasExchange/vignettes/Aci_fitting.md

 ![plot of chunk unnamed-chunk-5](Aci_fitting_files/unnamed-chunk-5-1.png)

-The fitting returns a list of 2 objects.
+The fitting returns a list of 3 objects.
 The first object corresponds to the fitting using a minimum square function whereas the second object corresponds to a maximum likelihood derived using the mle2 package.
 This latter method is useful because it allows us to calculate the confidence interval of the parameters.

+The third object correspond to the mean environmental values present in the input data file of the function (see the help of f.fitting for more info).

 ```r